notional-labs/notional/relaying/Readme.md

 * Arch Linux
   * You can use whichever distribution you'd like but our scripts and systems assume arch linux.

-**But now we are building bypasses on smaller ones
+**But now we are building bypasses on smaller ones**
 * AX61-nvme
 * AX51-nvme
 * AX41-nvme

+In any event, it is a very good idea to make sure that you're using NVMe drives, and specifically pcie 4.0x4 NVMe 1.4 drives.

 **DIY**
 * CPU with high single thread performance and **many** PCIe lanes-- threadripper 32 core CPUs have 88 lanes and Threadripper Pro provides 128.